Anal warts and HPV: what are they?

 If there is a positive diagnosis for HPV with a Pap Test then a High-Resolution Anoscopy (HRA) examination may be performed.
 HRA gives the clinician the ability to fully screen the anal canal for lesions regardless of their development stage.

 What causes anal warts?

-The HPV virus can alter cells and lead to the formation of lesions on the skin and mucous membranes, especially around the genitals, including condylomas.
-Some strains of the HPV virus are termed “high risk” as they increase the risk of cancer.
+The appearance of lesions (condylomas) is due to the HPV changing the cells of the skin and mucous membranes.
+There are strains of HPV classified as “high risk” as they increase the risk of cancer.